 • 6 cloves garlic, finely minced (or 1 teaspoon garlic powder)

-Can sub in any variety of veggies and/or tofu.
+You can sub in any variety of veggies or tofu.

 Combine all ingredients and whisk until sugar is mostly dissolved.
 Check this by placing clean fingers into the bowl.
 If you still feel a lot of sugar crystals, keep whisking.
-Once you feel none or very few, the marinade is ready.
+Once dissolved and well mixed, the marinade is ready.

-Place chicken in a gallon sized storage bag and pour half of the mixture in.
-Place in the fridge for at least four hours.
+Place the chicken in a gallon-sized storage bag and pour half of the mixture into it.
+Place the bag in the fridge for at least four hours.

 Tools

-When grilling with visual impairments, there are a variety of grilling tools and gadgets that can be useful! .
-It takes trial and error to figure out what works best for any given individual.
-Here are some recommended tools and gadgets helpful for nonvisual grillers.
+There are various helpful grilling tools and gadgets for people with visual impairments.
+It takes trial and error to determine what works best for any individual.
+Here are some recommended tools and gadgets for nonvisual grillers.

 You can’t grill without the beast itself.
-Preferences range on gas versus open-flame, but most home grillers use gas.
+Preferences range between gas and open flame, but most home grillers use gas.
 It gives you more control over the heat, and you don’t have to contend with open flames or smoke.

 Brands vary, and depending on your budget, you can find an overwhelming variety of options.
-If new to grilling, a basic gas grill is affordable and simple to use.
+A basic gas grill is affordable and straightforward if you are new to grilling.

-Essential for grilling, is a basic set of grilling utensils such as GrillJoy’s stainless steel grill kit.
-This set should include a spatula, tongs, fork and cleaning brush.
+A basic set of grilling utensils, such as GrillJoy’s stainless steel grill kit, is essential for grilling.
+This set should include a spatula, tongs, fork, and cleaning brush.

-Not all grill masters wear grill gloves, but gloves can give you an added layer of protection.
-Having a pair of gloves might also make the grilling process less intimidating for nonvisual grillers.
+Not all grill masters wear grill gloves, but they can give you an added layer of protection.
+Having a pair of gloves makes the grilling process less intimidating for nonvisual grillers.

 You can use everyday dishes, but it’s nice to have dishes made and used specifically for grilling.
-If it’s an option, purchasing a few items is a nice addition to the grilling experience.
+The items listed below will enhance your grilling experience if you can purchase a few extra items.

 So much technology is available and can enhance the grilling experience.